ravisheth/mapsseq/README.md

 	- Wash beads 2 times with NEUTRALIZE buffer (vortex, incubate 1m, 10,000g 1min)
 	- Either wash 3 times in TET buffer if storing overnight, or proceed back to barcoding reaction with 3 washes in WB for next extension rounds

 #### Enzymatic cleanup of barcoded hydrogel beads
 - Wash beads in WB 3 times (if not already done) as above.
 Save small aliquot as "before ExoI treatment" for QC
 - Wash beads in HYBRIDIZE three times and remove supernatant (300uL final volume)
 - Add 30uL of 250uM 16S_505f_RC primer (~20uM final concentration) and mix well
-- Incubate at RT for 30-min
+- Incubate at 85C for 2 min and 60C for 30 min.
 - Mix 330uL of bead mix with 100uL 10X ExoI buffer (1X final), 555uL nuclease-free water, 15uL ExoI (0.3U/uL) in 2mL tube.
-- Incubate for 2h at RT
+- Incubate at 37C for 1h
 - Fill tube with STOP25 and invert
 - Perform STOP10, DENATURE, NEUTRALIZE washes as above.
 - After NEUTRALIZE washes, filter beads through 40um filter above.
-- Wash recovered beads three times in TET as above and save in amber tube at 4C.
+- Wash recovered beads three times in TET as above.
+- Pass through 40um cell strainer using TET to pass through beads.
+- Spin down filtered beads, resuspend TET, and save in amber tube at 4C.

 ### Fixation
 Samples are fixed in methacarn to avoid damage to mucosal structures and nucleic acids that may result with other fixatives such as formaldehyde.